cBournhonesque/lightyear/example_issues.md

 # Lobby

 For a lobby where the server is hosting: inputs were broken for one of the players.
+(it seems like 2 movement systems are running)?

 For a lobby where one of the players is hosting: the inputs don't work for the host.